NewRedo/iam-pgpass/README.md

 # iam-pgpass

-A Daemon Socket to dynamically create PGPASS files
+A Unix Pipe Server to dynamically create PGPASS files